 The Group monitors relevant aspects of financial instrument risk on an ongoing basis.
 Financial instrument risks primarily relates to foreign exchange risk, liquidity risk and market risk.
-The Group's policy is set out the Directors' report on page 11.

 The carrying amounts of trade and other receivables, cash and cash equivalents and trade and other payables financial assets and liabilities is considered a reasonable approximation of its fair values while available-for-sale financial assets are determined by reference to quoted market bid prices at the close of business on the reporting date since these are actively traded.